walterhorstman/bulk-insert-active-record/README.md

 ## Current status

 This gem is currently actively in development, but because it's already useful, I've decided to publish it in its premature state.
-Right now it has been manually tested with MySQL and SQL Server via JDBC.
+Right now it has been manually tested with MySQL, SQL Server and Oracle via JDBC.

 ## Usage